 It was a cold February night in 2011, and I had finally organised a night out with my work mates Stephen and Kash, who had driven from Staffordshire to Chester for the evening.
 We had hit up a few bars, and eventually ended up in Chester’s premier night club, Cruise.

-From there we chatted for an hour or so, before we were forced to exchange numbers because Heather’s friend Debby wanted chicken!!
+From there we chatted for an hour, before we were forced to exchange numbers because Heather’s friend Debby wanted chicken!!
 To this day I’m still not convinced that I would have had the courage to ask for Heather’s number if it wasn’t for this intervention.
 (Thanks Debs!!!!!)

 We met up for our first date the following night, an open mic night at Telford’s Warehouse, and the rest as they say is history!

-The big moment took place on a lovely beach in North East Harbor, Acadia National Park, in my home state of Maine on January 3rd, 2015.
-David had kept the impending engagement a complete secret from everyone for the weeks leading up to our big trip home to celebrate the holidays with my family.
-The only person that David wanted to know about the engagement was my Dad.
-The events leading up to the engagement though, make a great tale to tell our future children and grandchildren.
+The big moment took place on a lovely beach in North East Harbor, Acadia National Park.
+This is my home state of Maine on January 3rd, 2015.
+David had kept the impending engagement a complete secret from everyone.
+He did this for the weeks leading up to our big trip home to celebrate the holidays with my family.
+The only person who David wanted to know about the engagement was my Dad.
+The events leading up to the engagement, though, make a great tale to tell our future children and grandchildren.

-After we arrived at my sister’s home in Barrington New Hampshire, David, as usual, quickly unpacked his suitcase and hung up his shirts in the closet in her spare room.
-None of this seemed out of the ordinary as David always unpacks his suitcase immediately, even when we are at a hotel; but this time was different because he was cleverly trying to hide the ring from me.
+After we arrived at my sister’s home in Barrington, New Hampshire, David, as usual, quickly unpacked his suitcase.
+He hung up his shirts in the closet in her spare room.
+None of this seemed out of the ordinary, as David always unpacks his suitcase immediately, even when we are at a hotel.
+However, this time was different because he was cleverly trying to hide the ring from me.

-Having spent a couple of merry days together with the family, David finally plucked up the courage one morning to ask my dad the important question; only to find out that at 5am that very morning, Dad had decided to drive home to the Great White, and apparently VERY cold, Northern Maine because he was concerned that the heating would not keep up with the frigid weather.
+Having spent a couple of merry days together with the family, David finally plucked up the courage one morning to ask my dad the important question; only to find out that at 5am that very morning, Dad had driven home to the Great White, and apparently freezing Northern Maine, because he was concerned that the heating would not keep up with the frigid weather.

-Understandably, David was devastated, as we had no guarantee that we would see him again on our trip, as no one can predict the weather in New England.
-As the days pressed onward, David was growing increasingly concerned that there would be no opportunity to ask him in person, so in a modern twist, David had to resort to sending a very important email.
+Understandably, David was devastated, as we had no guarantee that we would see him again on our trip.
+No one can predict the weather in New England.
+As the days pressed onward, David was growing increasingly concerned.
+He thought there would be no opportunity to ask him in person.
+Therefore, in a modern twist, David had to resort to sending a very important email.

-As fate would have it, the email link between my Dad’s account and David’s has suspiciously never worked (something David had recognized earlier in the summer, but had completely forgotten about).
-David painstakingly waited for hours and hours, knowing that Dad spends hours a day working and researching on the internet for his novel; so having to wait so long for a reply made him think one of two things.
+As fate would have it, the email link between my Dad’s account and David’s has suspiciously never worked.
+David painstakingly waited for hours and hours, knowing that Dad spends hours a day working and researching on the internet for his novel.
+Having to wait so long for a reply made him think one of two things.
 One, that he hadn’t received the email, or Two, that this was a sign of being declined his permission.

-As it turns out, neither of these were the reason that Dad didn’t reply.
-In fact, he responded within 20 minutes of David sending the email; but due to the aforementioned technical failure between their email accounts, David did not receive the emailed permission (and still hasn’t to this very day).
+Neither of these was the reason that Dad didn’t reply.
+In fact, he responded within 20 minutes of David emailing.
+Because of the aforementioned technical failure between their email accounts, David did not receive the emailed permission (and still hasn’t to this very day).

-Fortunately for me, as the weather improved, so did the chances of Dad being able to make the drive to Kyle’s home where we were all meeting for a family weekend.
-On the day we arrived, Dad was waiting for us like an excited puppy to see if David had already asked me to marry him; but having noticed this was not the case, he quickly pulled David to one side to ascertain what the heck was going on!
-I will never know exactly what was said during those 5 minutes, but I have been told that if he tells me, he will need to kill me!!!!! best leave that page unturned.
+Fortunately for me, as the weather improved, so did the chances of Dad being able to make the drive to Kyle’s home.
+This is where we were all meeting for a family weekend.
+On the day we arrived, Dad was waiting for us like an excited puppy to see if David had already asked me to marry him.
+Upon noticing this was not the case, he quickly pulled David to one side to find out what the heck was going on!
+I will never know exactly what they said during those 5 minutes.
+I have been told that if he tells me, he will need to kill me!!!!! best leave that page unturned.